Objective

 Suite ("CTS") as well as the Compatibility Definition Document

-minutiae of the device release and launch processes
+dealing with the minutiae of the device release and launch

-- continue to be active in the helping defend the project in
+- Continued to be active in the helping defend the project in

 Senior Software Engineer: Firmware team, Danger, Inc.